The Seed Underground: A Growing Revolution to Save Food by Janisse Ray

-We believe this excerpt taken from the introduction sums up the book rather well.
+I believe this excerpt taken from the introduction sums up the book rather well.
 Each chapter is a story in the authors life.
 A story about different types of seeds & the individuals involved in each seed.
 The story for each seed although different is essentially the same - the story behind the seed.
 The importance of saving seed.
 The dangers of genetically engineered seed & corporations rather than individual rights to seeds.

 If after reading this book, you find yourself inspired to start your own seed saving journey, the author provides a section on resources.
-Listing organizations, publications, Suppliers & more.
+Listing organizations, publications, suppliers & more.

 Links to the books I've read & reviewed for your convenience!

 Amazon Associates Disclosure

 Running Bug Farm is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising & linking to amazon.com

 You're welcome to link to Running Bug Farm or use a single image with a brief description to link back to any post.
 Republishing posts in their entirety is prohibited.